10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 		const callNow = immediate && ! timeout;

 		const debounced = () => {

-			timeout = null;
+			// Ensure timeout no longer exists since debounced() is running. timeout = null;

-			if ( ! immediate ) {
+			// Call the function and the end of the delay. if ( ! immediate ) {

-				func( context, ...args );
+				// Execute the original function with its arguments. func( context, ...args );
 			}
 		};

-		clearTimeout( timeout );
+		// Clear the timer so it can start over with a full delay. clearTimeout( timeout );

+		// Set the timeout timer.
 		timeout = setTimeout( debounced, delay );

-		if ( callNow ) {
+		// Call the function at the start of the delay instead of end. if ( callNow ) {

-			func( context, ...args );
+			// Execute the original function with its arguments. func( context, ...args );
 		}
 	};